 Other Techniques

-Some providers may also explore advanced methods like biofeedback and hypnotherapy.
-Biofeedback uses sensors to teach individuals how to control their physiological responses, while hypnotherapy addresses subconscious triggers to reduce symptom severity.
-Although these methods show potential, further research is needed to confirm their effectiveness for misophonia.
+Some providers use innovative methods and tools like biofeedback and hypnotherapy.
+Biofeedback uses sensors to control bodily response; hypnotherapy addresses subconscious triggers to lessen severity.
+These methods are promising, but additional research is needed to support their use in dealing with the symptoms of misophonia.

 Noise Generation Devices

 Headphones that don’t fully block out external sounds can be ideal for adding background noise without creating complete isolation.
-Listening to other audio, such as music or podcasts, can further engage the brain and help divert focus from the triggers, making it easier to manage the discomfort.
-For those struggling with intrusive thoughts or patterns, these approaches can significantly reduce the impact of triggers.
+You may also want to listen to other audio, such as music or podcasts, to help further engage your brain and divert your focus from the trigger.
+The goal is to address the discomfort you experience.
+For individuals that are dealing with intrusive thoughts, this is an effective approach to lessen the impact of the triggers.

-Misophonia is often linked to other conditions, such as tinnitus (persistent ringing in the ears) or mental health issues like anxiety, depression, or OCD.
-Seeking treatment for these underlying conditions can help reduce the severity of misophonia symptoms.
-For instance, Tinnitus Retraining Therapy (TRT) is a treatment focused on helping individuals with tinnitus increase their tolerance to noise, which can also alleviate misophonia symptoms.
+Misophonia is frequently associated with other conditions such as tinnitus (ringing in the ears) or mental health conditions such as anxiety, depression, or OCD.
+Treating these underlying conditions may provide some relief to misophonia symptoms.
+There is plenty of evidence that treating tinnitus, for example, can reduce the intensity and frequency of misophonia.
+Tinnitus Retraining Therapy (TRT) is a treatment aiming to help those with tinnitus increase their tolerance to noises and thus relieve misophonia symptoms.

 Additional Support and Adjustments